llm-workflow-engine/llm-workflow-engine/README.md

 * Pros:
   * Free or paid version available (as of this writing)
   * Fairly easy to set up for non-technical users
+  * Access to ChatGPT plugins (alpha, requires account with access)
 * Cons:
   * Slow (runs a full browser session)
   * Clunky authentication method